LOST HORIZON INC.

 Founder & CEO

 Ted Farni spent 5+ years researching North Dakota's glacial geology, compiling obscure USGS reports and FERA survey data that most geologists don't know exist.
 As founder and operator of Roughstock Inc. (profitable North Dakota trucking company serving the Bakken oil fields since 2018), he has deep relationships with North Dakota landowners, government officials, and the oil & gas extraction industry that built the infrastructure we'll leverage.
 His property in Carpio sits directly within the documented gold-bearing valley system—he's literally standing on the resource.
+He's found sulfide and gold-bearing minerals on his own land, validating the geological thesis firsthand.

 • Education: BBA in Finance, Concordia University - St. Paul